Mike Bordick: Professional career

 Bordick made his Major League Baseball debut on April 11, 1990, with the Athletics.
 In 1992, he would finish 21st in AL MVP voting after batting .300 (10th in the AL) and providing excellent defense to the division winning Athletics.
 He signed with the Baltimore Orioles during the 1996 off season.
 The Orioles signed Bordick to take over at shortstop for Hall of Fame and Gold Glove shortstop Cal Ripken Jr., as Ripken moved to third base.
 He was selected to the 2000 All-Star Game.

 After an injury to the Mets' Rey Ordóñez, on July 28, 2000, Bordick was traded to the New York Mets for Melvin Mora, and minor leaguers Mike Kinkade, Pat Gorman and Lesli Brea.
 Bordick was a member of the 1997 Orioles team that lost in the American League Championship Series to the Cleveland Indians, and the New York Mets that lost the Subway Series to the New York Yankees in the 2000 World Series.
 Bordick also played briefly in the 1990 World Series against the Cincinnati Reds in a defensive role only.

 Renowned for his defensive prowess, Bordick set MLB records for most consecutive error-less games (110) and chances (543) by a shortstop.
 He would lead the AL in SS fielding percentage twice (1999 and 2002) with six other seasons in the top-5.
 His 2002 season featured only one error in 1007 innings.
 Bordick currently stands 6th all-time in SS fielding percentage (.982).

 Coaching and broadcasting career

 Following the end of his playing career, Bordick worked as a roving minor league instructor for the Blue Jays.
 In 2010, he rejoined the Orioles organization as the minor league offensive coordinator, and in 2011, he was the Orioles' temporary bullpen coach for several series.
 From 2012 to 2020 he served as a part-time color analyst for Orioles telecasts on MASN, alternating games with Jim Palmer.

 On January 26, 2021, Bordick was let go by MASN.

-Bordick works as a coach at The Baseball Warehouse.